mmiranda222/.statsuite/content/contributing/report an issue.md

 12. Implement<br>
 The issue is being worked on by the Technical Team.<br>
-**DoD**: The development is implemented, including unit tests, and a pull request is submitted.<br>
+**DoD**: The development is implemented, including unit tests, and a merge request is submitted.<br>

 13. Peer-review<br>
 The pull request and underlying code is reviewed by a third-party member of the Technical Team.<br>
-**DoD**: Development meets the coding standards, unit tests are green and the pull request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>
+**DoD**: Development meets the coding standards, unit tests are green and the merge request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>

 14. Quality Assurance<br>
 The PM Team tests the implementation of the issue in the quality-assurance environment.<br>